tleonhardt/Python_Interface_Cpp/README.md

 presented here, but it is already better than Boost.Python ever was.

 It only works with bleeding-edge C++11 compilers.

-My experience is that I couldn't get it to work on Mac OS X at all and I tried with both Python 3.6 and Python 2.7, both from Anaconda distro and using default LLVM compiler from Xcode on Mac OS X 10.12.4.
+My experience is that I couldn't get it to work on Mac OS X at all and I tried with both Python 3.6 and Python 2.7, both from Anaconda distro and using default LLVM compiler from Xcode on Mac OS X
+10.12.4.
 I also could not get it working on either Ubuntu 16.04 or 14.04 with either Python 2.7 or 3.6.
 I was able to get it working on Debian 9 with both Python 2.7 and 3.5 as installed from apt-get.
 Given that experience I wouldn't even consider it remotely stable yet.

 The performance is worse than either SWIG or Cython and the ease of use is not as easy to use as SWIG.
-So at this time I don't really see a niche for this tool yet.
+So does a niche exist for pybind11?  pybind11 does make it easy to embedded Python within a C++ project and it is well supported on Windows.
+Here is a [good video](https://channel9.msdn.com/Shows/Visual-Studio-Toolbox/Embedding-Python-in-a-C-Project) that demonstrates scripting a
+C++ application with Python using pybind11 and Visual Studio 2017.

 [pybind11 documentation](http://pybind11.readthedocs.io/en/stable/) is decent and here is a [conference video](https://www.youtube.com/watch?v=jQedHfF1Jfw).

-But it does appear to be under very rapid development, so maybe it will get better ...
+pybind11 does appear to be under rapid development, so maybe it will get better in the future; but at this time I can only recommend it for embedding Python within a C++ project (though it is probably worth noting that Cython is also capable of doing that).

 # Conclusion / Recommendations
 Ok, here are some of my thoughts.
 They are my opinions and are hence subjective in nature, though they are grounded in my having actually evaluated these tools at length.

 If what you care about most is performance, then Cython is the clear winner by a wide margin.
 But on the flip side, this tool has the largest learning curve, at least if you are looking at wrapping